ryzbaka/ryzbaka/README.md

 ### Hello, friend. 👋
-- ✈ SDE-1 at Amadeus.
+- ✈ Software Engineer at JPMorgan Chase & Co.
 - 🎓 CS graduate from Punjab Engineering College, Chandigarh with experience in building ETL pipelines on distributed computing platforms, statistical analysis, machine learning, fullstack web development, generative art and mainframe computing.
 - 💻 Former Intern at Airbus and the National University of Singapore.
 - 🔭 Currently working on : PyLot, a web based IDE for Python development.